-The slide was likely due to warming temperatures in the late morning and melting snowpack high on Pinnacle Mountain.
-The melting snow, loose rock, and wet conditions likely caused a large boulder or boulders to be released from the snow.
-The subsequent fall of these large rocks initiated a full rock slide.
-Scattered rockfall continued throughout the day, and gave us an unsettling and constant reminder of how fortunate we were.
+The slide was likely due to warming temperatures in the late morning and melt- ing snowpack high on Pinnacle Mountain, above the traverse.
+These conditions likely caused a large boulder or boulders to be released from the snow.
+The subsequent fall of these large rocks initiated a full rockslide.
+Scattered rockfall continued throughout the day.

-We completed the standard route on the Grand Sentinel (an excellent climb) and descended directly downhill from the Sentinel and across the valley to return by the hiker's trail.
-Our alternative route was on the opposite side of the scree slopes, adding about 15 minutes to the descent.
+We completed the standard route on the Grand Sentinel (an excellent climb) and descended directly downhill from the Sentinel and across the valley to return by the hikers' trail.
+Our alternative route was on the opposite side of the scree slopes, adding about 15 minutes to the hike out.

-This near miss taught us a good lesson about being aware of objective hazards near and far.
-When the day's objective is a rock climb, it can be easy to get short-sighted and forget there are other, bigger hazards all around.
+This near miss taught us a good lesson about being aware of objective hazards.
+When the day's goal is a rock climb, it can be easy to get shortsighted and forget that there are other, bigger hazards all around.
 In the alpine environment, it's smart to get a very early start, even for a short rock climb.
 (Source: Eric Chow.)